-The SCO shares knowledge, learning and best practice through the Regional Policy Officers and the formal collaborative approach on services across the region such as those delivered through the Regional Organised Crime Unit (ROCU), the Counter Terrorism Unit (CTU) and the Central Motorways Policing Group (CMPG).
-The SCO utilises the Regional Policy Officer resource to
+The SCO shares knowledge, learning and best practice through the Regional Policy Officers and the formal collaborative approach on services across the region such as those delivered through the Regional Organised Crime Unit (ROCU), the Counter Terrorism Unit (CTU).
+The SCO utilises the Regional Policy Officer resource to develop new areas of work and to maximise opportunities to commission services jointly for better outcomes.